janymuong/didactic-octo-guacamole/README.md

 # NOT didactic-octo-guacamole

+Using Python w/  OpenAI's language models (LLMs).
+By leveraging OpenAI's powerful API, you can create intelligent scripts to handle  automated tasks with natural language processing.

 > Don't worry about the repo name - I let GitHub autogenerate this, because it's memorable :)

-Using Python w/  OpenAI's language models (LLMs).
-By leveraging OpenAI's powerful API, you can create intelligent scripts to handle various automated tasks with natural language processing.

 ## Requirements

-- Python 3.x
+- Python 3.12
 - `openai` library
 - `.env` file with `OPENAI_API_KEY`